apigee/openbank/README.md

  - Recommendation of products and deals based on monthly statements.

-## Apigee Edge Setup
+## OpenBank Setup

 <img src="/images/openbankDeploymentarchitecture.png" width="700px" height="300px"/>

-The OpenBank deployment architecture is as mentioned above.
+The OpenBank deployment architecture is as shown above.

 ### Getting Started